Brain positron emission tomography: Tracer types

-The development of a number of novel probes for noninvasive, in vivo PET imaging of neuroaggregate in human brain has brought amyloid imaging to the doorstep of clinical use.
+The development of a number of novel probes for noninvasive, in vivo PET imaging of neuroaggregate in the human brain has brought amyloid PET imaging to the doorstep of clinical use.
+Amyloid imaging uses a PET scan together with a radioactive tracer that binds to amyloid plaques.
+The scan can provide detailed images of amyloid distribution before the dementia onset.
 The earliest amyloid imaging probes included 2-(1-{6-[(2-[^{18}F]fluoroethyl)(methyl)amino]-2-naphthyl}ethylidene)malononitrile ([^{18}F]FDDNP) developed at the University of California, Los Angeles and N-methyl-[^{11}C]2-(4'-methylaminophenyl)-6-hydroxybenzothiazole (termed Pittsburgh compound B) developed at the University of Pittsburgh.
-These amyloid imaging probes permit the visualization of amyloid plaques in the brains of Alzheimer's patients and could assist clinicians in making a positive clinical diagnosis of AD pre-mortem and aid in the development of novel anti-amyloid therapies. [^{11}C]PMP (N-[^{11}C]methylpiperidin-4-yl propionate) is a novel radiopharmaceutical used in PET imaging to determine the activity of the acetylcholinergic neurotransmitter system by acting as a substrate for acetylcholinesterase.
+These amyloid imaging probes permit the visualization of amyloid plaques that help a positive clinical diagnosis of Alzheimer's to be made, and also help in the development of novel anti-amyloid therapies. [^{11}C]PMP (N-[^{11}C]methylpiperidin-4-yl propionate) is a novel radiopharmaceutical used in PET imaging to determine the activity of the acetylcholinergic neurotransmitter system by acting as a substrate for acetylcholinesterase.
 Post-mortem examination of AD patients have shown decreased levels of acetylcholinesterase. [^{11}C]PMP is used to map the acetylcholinesterase activity in the brain, which could allow for pre-mortem diagnoses of AD and help to monitor AD treatments.
 Avid Radiopharmaceuticals has developed and commercialized a compound called florbetapir that uses the longer-lasting radionuclide fluorine-18 to detect amyloid plaques using PET scans.

+In 2024 Flortaucipir (18F) another PET scan tracer for use in detecting tau protein of the neurofibrillary tangles the second hallmark feature of Alzheimer's, was approved in the US and in Europe.